Trying To Save Money Can Cost You A Fortune

 • Electrical wiring & switchboards: A strike or surge can overload wiring, blow fuses, damage switchboards, or even cause fires.

-• Phone/data lines and antenna or reception wiring: Corded landline phones, or poorly grounded antenna/data wiring, can carry surges or lightning energy into the home.
+• Phone/data lines and antenna wiring: Corded phones or poorly grounded systems can carry surges into the home.

 What You Should Do: Before, During & After a Storm